Successful and sustainable implementation of FCP within Primary Care Networks

 Or jump to an individual talk using the following links:

-See a transcript of the Q&A’s here
+See the press release and transcript of the Q&A’s here

 Read more about First Contact Physiotherapy at Connect Health: